coffee-cup/krill/README.md

 Toy programming language with the following features.

-- Interpreted (tree walk)
 - Dynamic
 - Eager
 - Curried
 - Immutable
 - Minimal

-_It is being actively developed in Haskell_

 ## Get a Taste